MicrosoftDocs/security/security-docs/zero-trust/azure-infrastructure-networking.md

 1. Expand **NS.
 Network Security** to review the recommended network control.

-It is important to understand that Microsoft Defender for Cloud provides other network recommendations for different Azure resources such as virtual machines and storage.
+It's important to understand that Microsoft Defender for Cloud provides other network recommendations for different Azure resources such as virtual machines and storage.
 You may review those recommendations in the left menu, under **Recommendations**.

 On the left menu of the **Microsoft Defender for Cloud** portal, select **Security Alerts** to review alerts based on network resources so you may avoid some types of threats.
 Those alerts are generated automatically by Microsoft Defender for Cloud based on logs ingested in the **Log Analytics** workspace and monitored by Microsoft Defender for Cloud.